Mo60/School-MS/README.md

   - npm run start
   >> requirements
   - SQL server instance ( can use docker)
-  - db.config file in app/config \n
+  - db.config file in app/config

     you can create it using